Spartanburg in Spartanburg County, South Carolina — The American South (South Atlantic)

 1. Biography of Dexter Edgar Converse

 Converse was born in Swanton, Vermont, the son of Olin and Louisa Converse.
 He was a direct descendent of Edmund Converse who arrived in 1630 with Governor Winthrop of Massachusetts.
 His father was a woolen manufacturer, but died when Dexter was only three.
 An uncle in Canada, who was also in the woolen business, raised him.
 At age 21, he accepted a position in a cotton mill in Cohoes, NY owned by another uncle, Winslow Twichell.
 While there he fell in love with a cousin, Helen Twichell, and married.
 At age 26, they moved to Lincolnton, NC to accept the position of superintendent.
 He left within the year in February 1855 to move to Bivingsville (now Glendale), SC.
 Unfortunately, the mill was failing, but that brought an opportunity to become part owner in a bankruptcy sale.
 His claim to fame was his civic spirit, which made him invaluable to the Spartanburg community.
 During the War Between the States, many people feared the loyalty of this Yankee, so he and his brother-in-law, Albert Twichell, enlisted in the Confederate Army.
-However, his employees asked him to reconsider and eventually both stayed
+However, his employees

-Photographed By Brian Scott, February 14, 2011
+Photographed by Brian Scott, February 14, 2011

 3. Converse Time Capsule Marker